ryanwilsond/belte/docs/Repl.md

 file.

 Note that the submission count includes all successful submissions, apart from the save-to-file command that is executing the file write.
-This does include Repl command currently, for example:
+This does include previous Repl command submissions currently, for example:

 The Repl: